Sparkfir3/sve-auto-sim/README.md

 - Clone this repository into the project's Assets folder, ideally into a subfolder
    - The subfolder can be named anything you want, but personally I use `_Main` (the underscore sorts the folder to the top)

-Your folder structure inside Unity should look like this:
+Your folder structure inside Unity should look like this (`AvifLoader` imports to the Assets folder by default, but I recommend to moving it into the Plugins folder):
 ```
 Assets
 ├── _Main